bevyengine/rfcs/implementation_details.md

 The naive solution is to have clients spawn dummy entities.
 When an update that confirms the result arrives, clients can simply destroy the dummy and spawn the true entity.
 IMO this is a poor solution because it prevents clients from smoothly blending these entities from predicted time into interpolated time.
 It won't look right.

-A better solution is for the server to assign each networked entity a global ID that the spawning client can predict and map to its local instance.
+A better solution is for the server to assign each networked entity a global ID (`NetworkID`) that the spawning client can predict and map to its local instance.

 - The simplest form of this would be an incrementing generational index whose upper bits are fixed to match the spawning player's ID.
 This is my recommendation.
-Basically, reuse Entity and reserve some of the upper bits in the ID.
+Basically, reuse `Entity` and reserve some of the upper bits in the ID.

-- Alternatively, PRNGs could be used to generate shared keys for pairing global and local IDs.
+- Alternatively, PRNGs could be used to generate shared keys (called "prediction keys" in some places) for pairing global and local IDs.
 Rather than predict the global ID, the client would predict the shared key.
 Server updates that confirm the predicted entity would include both its global ID and the shared key, which the client can then use to pair the IDs.
 This method adds complexity but bypasses the previous method's implicit entity limit.

 - A more extreme solution would be to somehow bake global IDs directly into the memory allocation.
 If memory layouts are mirrored, relative pointers become global IDs, which don't need to be explicitly written into packets.
 This would save 4-8 bytes per entity before compression.